 - For example, a water company with a local monopoly might expect relatively predictable cash flows.

 The valuation is based on expected future cash flow

-- Cash flows are forecast several years into the future, plus a residual value at the end of the forecasting period.
+- Cash flow is forecast several years into the future, plus a residual value at the end of the forecasting period.

-- The value today of each future cash flow is calculated using a discount rate which takes account of the risk and the time value of money. (£1 received today is worth more than £1 received in a year's time.)
+- The value today of future cash flow is calculated using a discount rate which takes account of the risks and the time value of money. (£1 received today is worth more than £1 received in a year's time.)

 8. Industry valuation rules of thumb

 In some industry sectors, buying and selling businesses is common.
 This leads to the development of industry-wide rules of thumb.